ComputationalRadiationPhysics/isaac/INSTALL.md

     * `-DISAAC_ALPAKA=ON` → Activates ALPAKA.
 The used accelerator of Alpaka can be changed inside the file `example.cpp`.
 At default OpenMP version 2 is used as accelerator.
 At least CUDA or Alpaka need to be activated.
+    * `-DISAAC_INSTALL_LIBRARY=OFF` → Does not install the library files while installing the server.
+This may be wanted if library and server are not used on the same system.
+    * `-DISAAC_BUILD_SERVER=OFF` → Does not build nor install the server at all.
+Use this, if you want to install the library on a system, but not the server itself.

 * `make`